 into a sacred space where contemplation of Christ's Passion takes on an

-- Denver Catholic Register
+entirely new dimension." - Denver Catholic Register

 "The liner notes to this setting of the Tenebrae